schmaustech/ceph-on-hosted-cluster-blog/README.md

 <img src="high-level-overview.png" style="width: 1000px;" border=0/>

 In a previous blog on [How to Build Bare Metal Hosted Clusters on Red Hat Advanced Cluster Management for Kubernetes](https://cloud.redhat.com/blog/how-to-build-bare-metal-hosted-clusters-on-red-hat-advanced-cluster-management-for-kubernetes) I discussed how one could deploy a hosted cluster.
 The blog outlined the benefits of running hosted clusters which included minimal time to deploy and cost savings due to the control plane running on an existing OpenShift cluster.
 I further demonstrated how to build out the environment and validate that the installation was completed sucessfully.
-Today however I want to move onto the day two activities like running workloads on that hosted cluster which is exactly what we will cover in this blog.
+Today however I want to move onto the day two activities like running workloads on the hosted cluster which is what we will cover in this blog.

 ## Lab Environment

-First lets review the lab environment so we are familiar with how the hosted cluster was deployed.
+First let's review the lab environment so we are familiar with how the hosted cluster was deployed.
 Looking back we originally had a 3 node compact Red Hat Advanced Cluster Management for Kubernetes 2.6 hub cluster running on OpenShift 4.10.26 called kni20.
 This hub cluster has since been upgraded to OpenShift 4.11.3.
 We used the hub cluster to deploy a hosted cluster running OpenShift 4.11.2 called kni21 where the control plane is running as containers on our hub cluster and then we also have 3 bare metal worker nodes for our workloads.
 The high level architecture looks like the image below:

 <img src="hosted1.jpeg" style="width: 800px;" border=0/>